Celestial Movies: Celestial Movies Asia

 Celestial Movies Asia (CMA) was a 24-hour pay-TV movie channel that featured movies from the Celestial Movies and Celestial Classic Movies channels in Asia.
 With a choice of more than 100 titles from Japan, Korea, Hong Kong, Mainland China, Taiwan, Thailand, and Singapore every month, CMA offered Asian cinema and premieres a variety of regional movies.
 Every Saturday night, CMA showcases Asian blockbusters of selected topics or genre.
 While on every Sunday night, CMA broadcasts the latest or even non-screened Asian movies exclusively in Celestial Sunday.

 Celestial Movies Asia has since rebranded to Celestial Movies in Hong Kong since 15 February 2011.

+CM+

 Singtel and Celestial Tiger Entertainment, the owner of the Celestial Movies network made a carrier deal to launch CM+ on 1 October 2021 at 1200 hrs SGT, officially replacing the former cHK channel and currently exclusive to Singapore, serves as alternative to the currently closed Star Chinese Movies due to Disney's pay TV closure.